Best Places for Halloween

-There’s a lot to love about Halloween: candy, costumes, horror films, haunted houses, parties and more.
-Plus, you get a legitimate excuse to scare the daylights out of people.
-So if you love Halloween, then you’ll want to make sure you’re in the most spook-tacular part of America on Oct.
+People love Halloween for a number of different reasons: candy, costumes, horror films, haunted houses, parties and more.
+If you’re one of the many Americans who count down to this holiday from the beginning of autumn, then you’ll want to make sure you’re in the most spook-tacular part of America on Oct.
 31.

-But just how hauntingly fun you want this time of year to be depends on your plans and budget.
-This year, the average U.S. household is expected to spend $86.13 on Halloween expenses, from decorations to treats to costumes.
-In some cities you’ll spend less, in others more.
-And if you’re counting on getting more free treats in return for your investment, you’ll definitely want to be in a place with the most trick-or-treat stops.
+How your Halloween night will turn out depends on your plans and budget.
+This year, the average U.S. household is expected to spend $86.79 on Halloween expenses, from decorations to treats to costumes.
+Collectively, that’s over $9 billion.
+And if you’re counting on getting more free treats in return for your investment, you’ll definitely want to be in a place with the most activities.

-To help you decide where to spend Halloween without frightening your wallet, we compared the 100 largest U.S. cities based on 18 key metrics.
+To help you decide where to spend Halloween without frightening your wallet, WalletHub compared the 100 largest U.S. cities based on 20 key metrics.
 They range from costume stores per capita to average price per Halloween party ticket to share of potential trick-or-treat stops.
 Read on for the winners, expert Halloween spending and safety advice, and a full description of our methodology.

 For fun and interesting facts about the third most popular holiday in America, check out WalletHub’s Halloween Facts: Tricks & Treats By the Numbers infographic.